Skip to main content

 Chimney Crown Repair $600-$1,800 1-2 days Crown coat or complete rebuild, depending on damage

-Flashing Replacement $400-$900 Half day New metal flashing, proper seal tothe roof
+Flashing Replacement $400-$900 Half day New metal flashing, proper seal to the roof

 Chimney Cap and Chase Cover Installation